-Tuition for the academic year 2008-09 in an undergraduate program of study is \$475 per credit hour.
-Included in the tuition costs are books, technology/lab fees, and other expenses (excluding graduation and registration fees).
+Tuition for the academic year 2009-10 in an undergraduate program of study is \$503 per credit hour.
+Books are included in tuition costs.
 Financial assistance is available.

 Undergraduate Honors

 Undergraduate degree candidates whose grade point averages are 3.5 or better and fall within the top 20 percent of their discipline's graduating class will be eligible to receive undergraduate honors status.
 Eligible candidates must have earned a minimum of 54 credits through undergraduate programs of the Johns Hopkins University.